sxhexe/reaction-route-search/README.md

 intermediates in the next generation according to bond change rules, and adds the obtained structures to the third generation.
 Then it repeats the breadth-first-search process until the target is found.
 # Bond Changing Rules
-- No more than two bond breakings and two bond formations simultaniously, except for
+- No more than two bond breakings and two bond formations simultaniously
-- Diels-Alder reaction involving three bond breakings and three bond formations
+- Diels-Alder reaction is considered as a special case because it involves three bond breakings and three bond formations
 - All atoms in post-change structures should have a stable coordination number
 # Options
 ## Inactive Atoms